mcmoe/agile-token-passer/README.md

 ## Launch the server
 You will need to have Node.js installed.
 The app runs on a firebase backend, so you will have to provide your own instance.
+Instances are identified by their url, for example `xxx.firebaseio.com`.
-From a terminal window, set the FIREHOST environment variable `set FIREHOST=xxx.firebaseio.com`.
+From a terminal window, set the FIREHOST environment variable to the instance prefix `export FIREHOST=xxx`.
 Then launch `npm start`.
 You can then open the app via a browser on port 3000.
 You can also provide your own port via an environment variable (see below).